saltstack-formulas/.github/CONTRIBUTING.rst

      - –
      - 0.0.1
    * - ``revert``
-     - Reverts
+     - Reversions
      - A commit used to revert a previous commit
      - –
      - 0.0.1
    * - ``style``
-     - Styles
+     - Style Changes
      - Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc.)
      - –
      - 0.0.1
    * - ``test``
-     - Tests
+     - Testing
      - Adding missing or correcting existing tests
      - –
      - 0.0.1